Skip to contents

 Comparing objectives

-cat(sprintf("admc -2LL = %.2f AIC = %.2f\n",
+cat(sprintf("adfo -2LL = %.2f AIC = %.2f\n", fit_fo$objective, AIC(fit_fo)))

-cat(sprintf("adirmc -2LL = %.2f AIC = %.2f\n",
+cat(sprintf("admc -2LL = %.2f AIC = %.2f\n", fit_mc$objective, AIC(fit_mc)))

 NLL convergence traces

-plot(fit_mc, which = "nll")
+plots_mc <- plot(fit_mc, which = "nll")

-admc NLL convergence trace.
+adfo and admc NLL convergence traces.

-admc NLL convergence trace.
+adfo and admc NLL convergence traces.

 For adirmc, the NLL trace reflects outer phase iterations rather than individual LBFGS steps.
 Jumps between phases (as box constraints tighten) are normal and expected.